NodeScriptLang/guides/src/guide/modules.md

 Restricted APIs:

-- [console](https://developer.mozilla.org/en-US/docs/Web/API/console) — only available in browser.
+- [console](https://developer.mozilla.org/en-US/docs/Web/API/console) — only available in the browser.
 Publishing code with `console` will not break, but will not emit any logs, so generally not recommended.